dantaslab/2023_India-HWW/README.md

 # India-HWW

-Code and data used to generate figures / datatables associated with India hospital wastewater project:
+Code and data used to generate figures / datatables associated with the India hospital wastewater project:

-Talat A.*, Blake K.S.*, Dantas G., Khan A.U.
-Metagenomic insight into microbiome and antibiotic resistance genes of high clinical concern in urban and rural hospital wastewater of Northern India origin: a major reservoir of antimicrobial resistance.
-Microbiology Spectrum.
-2023 Feb 14;e0410222. doi: 10.1128/spectrum.04102-22.
+Talat A., Blake K.S., Dantas G., Khan A.U.
+Metagenomic insight into microbiome and antibiotic resistance genes of high clinical concern in urban and rural hospital wastewater of Northern India origin: a major reservoir of antimicrobial resistance. *Microbiology Spectrum.* 2023 Feb 14;e0410222. doi: 10.1128/spectrum.04102-22.
 PMID: 36786639.
+[LINK](https://journals.asm.org/doi/10.1128/spectrum.04102-22)

 Each `.Rmd` file can be exported as an `.html` report by pressing the Knit button in RStudio.